 false.
 When set to true, the Deploy step retries establishing connection automatically, while abiding by the values set in the

 XL Deploy can detect which unzip/untar capabilities the target host has.
-This behaviour is turned off by default since this incurs a small detection overhead, but it can be enabled by setting
+This behaviour is turned off by default since this incurs a small detection overhead, but it can be enabled by setting the properties in

 When set to

 true, copy strategies are tried one-by-one, until one succeeds.
 For Windows target hosts, the try order is:

 ZipWindows, Tar, ZipUnix, and OneByOne.
 For Unix hosts, the try order is:

 Tar, ZipUnix, ZipWindows, and OneByOne.
 A test zip or tar archive will be copied to a temporary directory on the target host and the respective unzip/untar commands are tried.
 If these fail, the next strategy is tried; if it succeeds then the current strategy under test is picked for the deployment of the

 To have a better look under the hood, configure